-Winnebago currently offers two wheelchair accessible motorhomes for sale through their dealer network.
-These Class A motorhomes come standard with wheelchair accessibility features.
+Winnebago currently offers two Class A wheelchair accessible motorhomes for sale through their dealer network.
+These RVs come standard with wheelchair accessibility features.

 - The Adventurer, a 31-foot gas coach, is their mid-range option.
 There’s no adjustable headrest bed, but the modified countertops, roll-in shower, assist bars and accessible dinettes/furniture are all standard for Winnebago.

 Newmar Wheelchair Accessible RV

-Our first motorhome was a Newmar Class A, so Newmar has a special place in our hearts.
-The Newmar brand name tends to make people think of luxury, and their wheelchair-accessible line of coaches is no exception.
+Our first motorhome was a Newmar Class A RV, so Newmar has a special place in our hearts.
+The Newmar brand name tends to make people think of luxury, and their wheelchair accessible line of coaches is no exception.

 They market themselves as “the world’s first and largest wheelchair accessible Class A motor coaches.”
 At 40 feet and above, it’s true that Newmar’s floorplans are larger than any others we could find.
 All of their models provide a wide, straight aisle from front to back.

-Newmar has three different wheelchair-accessible options.
-All of their models have extra-wide aisles, power-adjusted dinettes, lowered counters and switches, and roll-in showers.
+Newmar has multiple wheelchair accessible RV options.
+These models have extra-wide aisles, power-adjusted dinettes, lowered counters and switches, and roll-in showers.
 Beds include adjustable Sleep Number mattresses for a comfortable night’s sleep.
 Wheelchair lifts are all BraunAbility power lifts.

 - The Dutch Star 4311 is their high-end diesel offering.
-This coach is one of the most luxurious on the market in the wheelchair-accessible space.
+This coach is considered one of the luxury wheelchair accessible RVs in the space.
 It even comes with a height-adjusted dishwasher.

 - The Ventana 4311 is their mid-range offering.
 It’s also a diesel coach.

-- The Canyon Star 3911 is a gas coach and was the industry’s first non-retrofit wheelchair-accessible coach.
+- The Canyon Star 3911 is a gas coach and was the industry’s first non-retrofit wheelchair accessible motorhome.
 It’s worth noting that Newmar has been making accessible RVs as part of their official line longer than any other major manufacturer.